 The hirsute and distinguished Royalboy Tuskaninny, with his golden-trimmed robes and fluffy hat, is based on a portrait of 16th-century English monarch Henry VIII.

 Medieval rulers were also often military leaders, and frequently took their horses into battle.
-This created the need for some kind of protective clothing for the animals.
-The cape that the Royalboy Uni wears is inspired by this type of 'armour', covering almost the whole upper body with holes for the eyes, ears and mouth (and in Neopia, of course, for the horn).
+This special form of armour is known as barding, and while the Royalboy Uni lacks most of the formal metal armour, it does have a cloth covering known as a caparison, covering almost the whole upper body with holes for the eyes, ears and mouth (and in Neopia, of course, for the horn).
+This was mostly used in history during parades and tournaments rather than actual battles.
 The Royalgirl Uni, on the other hand, features a classic medieval European princess look.
 This includes the hennin seen on many Royalgirl pets and a thick, fur-lined cape, indicating great wealth.

 Usuls seem to be based of European monarchies - with the Royalgirl sporting another hennin.
 The Royalboy is perhaps based on the early Norman kings with his short dark hair.